Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 followed her command to get dressed, his mind foggy.
 He offered a subdued thanks for her time and quickly exited the infirmary, stepping back into the main Guild corridor needing desperately to clear his head.

-Almost immediately after leaving the infirmary wing and stepping back into the bustling Guild Hall's main thoroughfare, still processing the intense encounter, Isaiah nearly collided with Rose, the cat-eared Guild employee, who was hurrying in the opposite direction clutching a stack of folders.
+Isaiah left the infirmary wing unsettled, pushing through the Guild's main doors back out into the midday sun.
+Still processing the intense encounter with Lyra, he turned onto a nearby side street, seeking a less crowded path.
+Just as he rounded the corner, he nearly collided with Rose, the cat-eared Guild employee, who was hurrying in the opposite direction clutching a stack of folders and dressed in casual clothes, clearly off-duty.
 Surprised, Rose apologized, recognized him, expressed relief at seeing him looking better than the previous day, and asked if his check-up had gone well.

 *(End of Recap: Day 11 - Beginning - Part 2)*